EmbarkEmbrace/aws-cloud-resume/README.md

   type        = string
 }
 ```

-- You'll also need to place the respective Lambda Function URL within your Javascript code, once generated. outputs.tf should populate this for you on a terraform apply.
-Additionally, place you website into your S3 bucket once generated.
+- You'll need to place the respective Lambda Function URL within your Javascript code, once generated from a terraform apply. outputs.tf should populate this for you upon the terraform apply.
+- Place you website into your S3 bucket once the bucket has been generated.
-- Ensure that your "default_root_object = "index.html" is set properly, as well as "handler = "func.lambda_handler"
+- Ensure that your "default_root_object = "index.html" on line 28 is set properly, as well as "handler = "func.lambda_handler" on line 111 with respect to yourwebsite root and .py, as these are required to ensure your website can be pulled up, and Lambda runs.
 - Configure AWS credentials via TF, or through your CLI.